 The wet floodproofing costs were applied to all non-residential, warehouse structures.
 For the SCCL study area, it was determined that given the Port of Iberia and other industrial areas, the overall percentage of warehouse structures was proportionally higher than comparable projects.
 The residual damage analysis post-TSP also found that given high existing condition flood depths, dry floodproofing was ineffective at reducing damages for warehouse structures.
-As a result, the study partnered with the Association of State Floodplain Management (ASFPM) and the Flood Mitigation Industry (FMI) to develop generic cost estimates for wet floodproofing of warehouse structures.
+Additionally, the dry floodproofing methodology requires gates, barriers, and floodproofing veneer to prevent water intrusion.
+Industrial warehouse structures typically do not allow for dry floodproofing given the larger hanger style entrances and fabricated steel walls prone to hydrostatic loadings.
+As a result of dry floodproofing being incompatible with warehouse structures, the study partnered with the Association of State Floodplain Management (ASFPM) and the Flood Mitigation Industry (FMI) to develop generic cost estimates for wet floodproofing of warehouse structures.

 Wet floodproofing the envelope of the structure included installing engineered flood vents, tearing out existing sheetrock, batt insulation, electrical outlets, and installing rigid foam wall insulation, hardy dry board, and elevating electric outlets.
 Costs for wet floodproofing also included blasting existing coatings and rust and applying two coats of epoxy coating.
-Costs include elevating the interior office or building an elevated modular steel structure to be located outside of the warehouse to house office activities.
-Wet floodproofing the contents of the structure includes installing a 10-ton crane to elevate contents within a storage container, and installing 100 feet palletized storage racks for additional elevated storage.
-The effectiveness of wet floodproofing was determined to be 12 feet for the structure, and 6 feet for contents.
-More information about the development of wet floodproofing costs can be found in Appendix L. Wet floodproofing costs were developed specifically for the South Central Coastal Louisiana study area and are in FY21 price levels.
+The effectiveness of wet floodproofing was determined to be 12 feet for the structure.
+More information about the development of wet floodproofing costs can be found in Appendix L. Wet floodproofing costs were developed specifically for the South Central Coastal Louisiana study area and are in FY22 price levels.